Vault (architecture): Barrel vault

 The earliest known examples of barrel vaults were built by the Sumerians, possibly under the ziggurat at Nippur in Babylonia, which was built of fired bricks cemented with clay mortar.

 The earliest barrel vaults in ancient Egypt are thought to be those in the granaries built by the 19th dynasty Pharaoh Ramesses II, the ruins of which are behind the Ramesseum, at Thebes.
 The span was 12 ft and the lower part of the arch was built in horizontal courses, up to about one-third of the height, and the rings above were inclined back at a slight angle, so that the bricks of each ring, laid flatwise, adhered till the ring was completed, no centering of any kind being required; the vault thus formed was elliptic in section, arising from the method of its construction.
 A similar system of construction was employed for the vault over the great hall at Ctesiphon, where the material employed was fired bricks or tiles of great dimensions, cemented with mortar; but the span was close upon 83 ft, and the thickness of the vault was nearly 5 ft at the top, there being four rings of brickwork.

 Assyrian palaces used pitched-brick vaults, made with sun-dried mudbricks, for gates, subterranean graves and drains.
 During the reign of king Sennacherib they were used to construct aqueducts, such as those at Jerwan.
-In the provincial city Dūr-Katlimmu they were used to created vaulted platforms.
+In the provincial city Dūr-Katlimmu they were used to create vaulted platforms.
 The tradition of their erection, however, would seem to have been handed down to their successors in Mesopotamia, viz. to the Sassanians, who in their palaces in Sarvestan and Firouzabad built domes of similar form to those shown in the Nimrud sculptures, the chief difference being that, constructed in rubble stone and cemented with mortar, they still exist, though probably abandoned on the Islamic invasion in the 7th century.

 Groin vaults

-A groin vault is formed by the intersection of two or more barrel vaults, resulting in the formation of angles or groins along the lines of transition between the webs.
+A groin vault is formed by the intersection of two barrel vaults at right angles, resulting in the formation of angles or groins along the lines of transition between the webs.
 In these bays the longer transverse arches are semi-circular, as are the shorter longitudinal arches.
 The curvatures of these bounding arches were apparently used as the basis for the web centrings, which was created in the form of two intersecting tunnels as though each web was an arch projected horizontally in three dimensions.